-In this section we consider portions of blue clusters in a region, that is, the connected components in the region which come from the clusters intersecting the region but not completely contained in the region.
-We will show that the collection of large portions of clusters of $\omega_p^{\eta(p)}$ has a scaling limit as $p\uparrow p_c$.
-As already mentioned in Section \ref{strategy}, we cannot use the method for proving the corresponding result in the critical case in \cite{CCK19}, since it relies on the CLE$_6$ scaling limit of critical percolation obtained in \cite{CN06}, and analogous loop-ensemble scaling limit has not been constructed for near-critical percolation.
-Instead, to obtain the desired result we will modify the method for constructing the scaling limit of the collection of clusters completely contained in a region in \cite{CCK19}, by relying on the quad-crossing scaling limit results in \cite{GPS18}.
-We make the following remark on the quad-crossing and loop topologies: \begin{remark} For critical site percolation, the scaling limits in the loop-ensemble and quad-crossing spaces are equivalent in the sense that the associated $\sigma$-algebras are the same; see Section 2.3 of \cite{GPS13} for a proof that the loops determine the quad-crossing information, and see Theorem 6.10 in \cite{HS} for the converse result.
+For critical site percolation, the scaling limits in the loop-ensemble and quad-crossing spaces are equivalent in the sense that the associated $\sigma$-algebras are the same; see Section 2.3 of \cite{GPS13} for a proof that the loops determine the quad-crossing information, and see Theorem 6.10 in \cite{HS} for the converse result.
 To our knowledge, similar equivalence result has not been proved for near-critical percolation.
 Moreover, this equivalence result for critical percolation implies that the scaling limit of the collection of portions of clusters in Theorem 12 of \cite{CCK19} is not only a measurable function of the pair of quad-crossing and loop-ensemble scaling limits, but also measurable with respect to the single quad-crossing scaling limit. \end{remark}